Korbi0/korbi0.github.io/about.markdown

 <p>

-   I’m an A.I. researcher at Setlabs Research GmBh.
+   I’m an A.I. researcher at Setlabs Research GmbH.